- Employment Law Guide

 The employment for which certification is requested must, absent a one-time occurrence, be for no longer than 9 months.
 The need for the service or labor can be a one-time occurrence, seasonal need, peak load need, or intermittent need.
 Other detailed information may also be found on the H-2B Certification for Temporary Nonagricultural Work page of the Employment and Training Administration’s Office of Foreign Labor Certification (OFLC) Web site.

-For those employers who file an ETA Form 9142B on or after April 29, 2015 the regulations at 20 CFR 655 Subpart A and 29 CFR 503 apply.
+For those employers who file an ETA Form 9142B on or after April 29, 2015, the regulations at 20 CFR 655 Subpart A and 29 CFR 503 apply.
 These regulations state that employers must register prior to filing the applications for certification of temporary nonagricultural jobs.
 This registration is good for 3 years as long as the job, dates of need, and number of workers do not change significantly (OFLC will announce in the Federal Register when the registration process will commence).
-The employer must obtain a prevailing wage by filing ETA Form 9141 with the NPC.
+The employer must obtain a prevailing wage by filing ETA Form 9141 with ETA’s National Processing Center.
 The employer must then initiate the required recruitment at the same time it files the application for certification of the temporary nonagricultural job, which must be filed no fewer than 75 calendar days and no more than 90 calendar days before the employer’s date of need.
 Required recruitment includes submitting a job order to the State Workforce Agency (SWA) serving the area of intended employment; publishing two print advertisements, one of which must be on a Sunday; contacting its former U.S. workers, including those laid off in the last 120 days, employed in the same occupation at the same location; and, if there is a union, contacting the local bargaining representative or, if no union is present, posting a job notice in 2 conspicuous locations for 15 consecutive business days.
 The job order must be posted at the SWA until 21 days prior to the date of need.

 The employer will prepare a recruitment report summarizing the results of the effort.
 The employer must sign the report and include, among other items, the following information: